joeclark-phd/data-engineers-manual/manuscript/preface.md

 ![Fig. 0.1: Pipelines from Data to Business Value](/images/both_pipelines_2.png)

-Most of the attention in the industry has been on the data scientists who use powerful algorithms and visualization tools to develop new ways of analyzing business data and find new insights.
-This is challenging, creative work, but by itself it only produces one-time benefits.
+Most of the attention in the industry has been on the **data scientists** who use powerful algorithms and visualization tools to develop new ways of analyzing business data and find new insights.
+This is challenging, creative work, but by itself it only produces one-off benefits.
 There is, I believe, an equally important new role that has received much less attention than it
-deserves: that of the data engineer (or data wrangler) who can take a new model or algorithm and automate it, make it repeatable and accessible to non-expert users such as managers and customers.
-These unsung heroes create *analytical systems*, also called "data products", and are critical to making the benefits of data analysis accessible throughout the organization.
+deserves: that of the **data engineer** (or **data wrangler**) who can take a new model or algorithm and automate it, make it repeatable and accessible to non-expert users such as managers and customers.
+These unsung heroes create *analytical systems*, also called **data products**, and are critical to making the benefits of data analysis accessible throughout the organization.

-As a colleague of mine is fond of pointing out, the reason *Star Trek*'s science officer Spock can be so effective is that he works on the bridge and not in a laboratory below decks.
-Some data engineer, probably an unnamed red shirt, developed the systems that gave him instant access to sensor data and analytics.
+As a colleague of mine is fond of pointing out, the reason *Star Trek*'s science officer Spock can be so effective is that he works on the bridge rather than in a laboratory below decks.
+Some data engineer, probably an unnamed red shirt, developed the systems that give him instant access to sensor data and analytics.

 In this course, we will survey the skills and knowledge areas used by data